statecharts/statecharts.github.io/resources.md

 [SproutCore](https://sproutcore.com/) has statecharts built in to the heart of the platform, and is introduced in [part 2](http://guides.sproutcore.com/getting_started_2.html) of their Getting Started guide.

+[uscxml](https://github.com/tklab-tud/uscxml), from the Department of Computer Science, Telecooperation Lab (TK) at Darmstadt Technical University, is an SCXML interpreter and transformer/compiler written in C/C++ with bindings to Java, C#, Python and Lua.

 [XState](https://github.com/davidkpiano/xstate/), by David Khourshid, pure functional statecharts, in TypeScript.

 ## Reference Material